abadger/pytest-env-info/docs/index.rst

 pytest-env-info provides the Python and Pytest version information in environment variables at the earliest stage of pytest starting up.
 This allows users to configure other plugins using that information.
-This was written specifically to solve the problem of pytest_cov needing to
+This was written specifically to solve the problem of pytest_cov expanding environment variables in :file:`.coveragerc` early in pytest startup when the unittests cannot inject these variables themselves.

+.. envvar:: PYTEST_VERSION

+    The version of the executing pytest

+.. envvar:: PYTEST_PYVER

+    The version of the Python interpreter running pytest

+.. envvar:: PYTEST_PYMAJVER

+    The major version of the Python interpreter.
+For instance, "2" on Python-2.7.14 and "3" for Python-3.6.1.

 Contents: